charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 ![2E599D01-66CE-45C1-9AAE-3306C48B19C6.jpeg](2E599D01-66CE-45C1-9AAE-3306C48B19C6.jpeg)

-Over the past 18 months I've becoming increasingly interested in the idea of standardizing authorization checks in software.
+Over the past 18 months I've become interested in the idea of standardizing authorization checks in software.
 This interest started when using [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) as an admission controller for Kubernetes environments at work two years ago.
 I've since used OPA's policy domain specific language (DSL) [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) extensively within a Go application as part of [Jetstack Secure](https://www.jetstack.io/blog/jetstack-secure/).

-We are using Rego to perform policy evaluation on Kubernetes resource data - rather than in the context of authorizing requests, the subject of this post and an area I'm interested in exploring.
+We are using Rego to perform policy evaluation on Kubernetes resource data - rather than in the context of authorizing HTTP requests, the subject of this post and an area I'm interested in exploring.

-I've since learned about [Polar](https://docs.osohq.com/go/getting-started/policies.html), another authorization DSL from [Oso](https://www.osohq.com/), and [CUE](https://cuelang.org/) which can both be [embedded](https://pkg.go.dev/github.com/osohq/go-oso) in a Go application like Rego.
-I thought it would be interesting to compare them with a simple application and fictional application with some example authz requirements.
+I've also since learned about [Polar](https://docs.osohq.com/go/getting-started/policies.html), another authorization DSL from [Oso](https://www.osohq.com/), and [CUE](https://cuelang.org/) which can both be [embedded](https://pkg.go.dev/github.com/osohq/go-oso) in a Go application like Rego.
+I thought it would be interesting to compare them with a simple, fictional application with some example authorization requirements.

 ## Example 1: *Don't touch my stuff!*